UCPC-GIM Residency Curriculum

 - Residents also can elect to have a second primary care practice at a community-based clinic caring for a specific, vulnerable patient population.

 Social and Behavioral Medicine:

 - Residents meet weekly in a small-group setting co-facilitated by a Division of General Internal Medicine (DGIM) faculty member and our on-site psychiatry faculty member.
 Through this interactive curriculum, residents gain knowledge and develop skills in patient-provider communication, treatment of psychiatric illness and substance use disorders, behavior change, addressing social determinants of health (including interpersonal and structural racism) and provider well-being.

 Research and Scholarship:

-- All residents participate in monthly Journal Clubs facilitated by DGIM faculty members and can also elect to participate in the Resident Scholarship Program (RSP) led by these DGIM faculty.
+- All residents participate in monthly Journal Clubs facilitated by a DGIM faculty member and can also elect to participate in the Resident Scholarship Program (RSP).

 - The RSP curriculum includes twice-monthly interactive sessions on research methods and works-in-progress coupled with weekly protected time to do individual project work.

 - Residents are funded to attend the Society of General Internal Medicine Annual Meeting and are mentored to submit their scholarly work

 - Weekly core clinical seminars round out the curriculum providing opportunities for learning of core internal medicine clinical topics and skills in a small group, case-based format with expert clinical faculty providing instruction.

 - PGY2 and PGY3 residents may elect to participate in the one of the UCSF GME Pathways.